Zambia Traditional Ceremonies

 Good to combine with a guided self drive to the source of the Zambezi.

-You can visit the Likumbi Lya Mize festival with Ntanda Ventures in August / September 2023
+Ceremony Dates are around August - September 2023, so you can visit the Likumbi Lya Mize festival with Ntanda Ventures within those time

 Contact Ntanda Ventures for all possibilities to visit traditional ceremonies in Zambia